 The Company capitalizes payments it makes for licensed products when the payment is based on FDA approval for the product and the cost is recoverable based on expected future cash flows from the product.
 The cost is amortized on a straight-line basis over the estimated useful life of the product commencing on the approval date in accordance with Accounting Standards Codification ("ASC") 350 - Intangibles - Goodwill and Other.
-A \$750 payment related to the approval of the Company's Biorphen product in 2019 has been capitalized and that cost is being amortized over five years.
-The intangible assets, net on the Company's balance sheet reflected \$175 and \$25 of accumulated amortization as of December 31, 2020 and 2019, respectively.
-The Company recorded amortization expense of \$150 and \$25 for the years ended December 31, 2020 and 2019, respectively and will record amortization expense of \$150 per year for this intangible asset for 2021 through 2023 and then \$125 in 2024 when it will be fully amortized.
+In November 2021, the Company purchased the rights for its Carglumic Acid product for \$3,250 and that cost is being amortized over ten years.
+A \$750 payment related to the approval of Biorphen had been capitalized in 2019 and that cost was being amortized over five years.
+As a result of the Biorphen sale to Dr. Reddy's (see Note 14), amortization of that asset was accelerated to record \$275 of expense in June 2022 and the remaining \$75 of expense in the last six months of the year ended December 31, 2022.
+A \$750 payment related to the approval of Rezipres® had been capitalized in Q1 2022 and that cost was being amortized over five years.
+As a result of the sale to Dr. Reddy's, amortization of the Rezipres® asset was accelerated to record the remaining \$738 in the three-month period ended June 30, 2022.
+In September 2022, the Company purchased the rights for its Betaine Anhydrous product for \$2,000 and that cost is being amortized over five years.
+The intangible assets, net on the Company's balance sheet reflected \$1,996 of accumulated amortization as of December 31, 2022.
+The Company recorded \$1,617, \$204, and \$150 of amortization expense for the years ended December 31, 2022, 2021, and 2020 respectively.
+During the years ended December 31, 2021 and 2020, the Company reclassified \$204 and \$150 of amortization expense of intangible assets, respectively, to cost of sales to conform with the current year presentation.
+The table below shows the estimated remaining amortization for these products for each of the five years from 2023 to 2027 and thereafter.